 Auditing and review of the risk management system

-The Board of Directors and Management Board have the overall responsibility under Swiss company law for ensuring the groupʼs existence and profitability.
+In this context, the Board of Directors and the Management Board have overall responsibility under Swiss company law for ensuring the groupʼs existence and profitability.
 The Board of Directors is responsible for overall oversight of risk management.
-The Chief Financial Officer also acts as the Management Boardʼs Chief Risk Officer.
+The Chief Financial Officer (CFO) also acts as the Management Boardʼs Chief Risk Officer.

-The Risk Management & Insurance department is run by the Risk Manager, who reports to the Chief Risk Officer.
-This department supports the line units in all matters relating to risk management and is responsible for risk reporting as well as the operation and ongoing development of the risk management system.
+The central Risk Manager reports to the CFO as Chief Risk Officer and stipulates minimum requirements for decentralised risk management at line management level.
+The central Risk Manager is responsible for risk reporting as well as the operation and ongoing development of the risk management system.

-Flughafen Zürich AGʼs compliance management system is another key component of its comprehensive risk management strategy.
-The aim of compliance management is to systematically identify, understand and comply with the applicable statutory requirements as well as with internal corporate guidelines and ethical principles.
+Flughafen Zürich AG operates a compliance management system as a component of its risk management, the aim being to systematically identify, understand and comply with the applicable statutory requirements as well as the internal corporate guidelines and ethical principles based on those requirements.

-A review of compliance with the relevant laws, guidelines and principles is conducted in around 30 different areas, each of which is supervised by a specialist who is the process owner.
-Within their areas, process owners are responsible for (1) precautionary measures such as providing information, guidelines and checklists to line managers and individual employees; (2) performing the checks required for compliance audits; and (3) systematic reporting.
-The ultimate responsibility for compliance with laws, guidelines and principles lies with line management.
+For this purpose, the processes at Flughafen Zürich AG are structured into cross-divisional clusters, each of which is supervised by a specialist (process owner).
+This specialist is responsible for training line managers within the process cluster.
+The process owner also performs the checks required in the context of compliance audits and reports to the central Compliance Manager.
+Ultimate responsibility for compliance with laws, guidelines and principles lies with line management.
 A broadly based Compliance Steering Committee headed by the Chief Risk Officer monitors consistent and uniform implementation of compliance management procedures.

-On behalf of the Chief Risk Officer the risk management organisation produces a comprehensive biannual compliance report based on information provided by the process owners.
-This report covers all areas and is submitted to the Management Board and the Board of Directors.
+Once a year, the central Compliance Manager produces a comprehensive compliance report on behalf of the Chief Risk Officer and based on information provided by the process owners.
+This report is submitted to the Management Board and the Board of Directors.